Delio Toledo: Club career

-Born in Doctor Cecilio Báez, Caaguazú Department, Toledo started his career in Club Atlético Colegiales from where, after a good season, he was transferred to Cerro Porteño.
-He then moved to Europe where he played briefly for Udinese Calcio (January–December 1999) and RCD Espanyol (January 2000 – June 2001); with the latter club he was involved in a forged passport scandal which led to a ban, in his first full season.
+Born in Doctor Cecilio Báez, Caaguazú Department, Toledo started his career in Atlético Colegiales from where, after a good season, he was transferred to Cerro Porteño.
+He then moved to Europe where he played briefly for Udinese (January–December 1999) and Espanyol (January 2000 – June 2001); with the latter club, he was involved in a forged passport scandal which led to a ban, in his first full season.

-After a brief spell back in South America with Colón de Santa Fe, Toledo returned to Spain, now with Real Zaragoza in the second division.
+After a brief spell back in South America with Colón Santa Fe, Toledo returned to Spain, now with Real Zaragoza in the second division.
 He scored once in 31 games en route to promotion, being used regularly in the subsequent three seasons.

 Toledo signed with Kayserispor of Turkey in July 2006, winning the domestic cup in his second year.
 He decided to retire from football due to injury in early 2010, but returned to football – and Kayserispor – on 29 March, in a match against Trabzonspor.